corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - **Glue services**: thin API layers, proxies, format converters.
 The boilerplate ratio in Rust isn't worth it here.
 - **Anywhere your team velocity matters more than absolute correctness guarantees**.

+This is not a niche position.
+It lands harder coming from a company that ships both languages at scale:

+> Go is a very fine choice for networking services.
+We have a lot of Go at Canonical &mdash; Juju is a huge Go codebase.
+>
+> &mdash; Jon Seager, VP of Engineering, Canonical, on [Rust in Production](/podcast/s05e05-canonical)

 A hybrid strategy is fine and common.
 Many of the teams I work with end up with a polyglot backend: Go for the "boring" services, Rust for the ones where reliability and performance pay back the extra effort.